4-H School Enrichment: A Guide for 4-H Faculty and Staff

 Steps for Initiating School Enrichment Programs

-Determine the person responsible for curriculum at the school.
-If you do not know, begin with the superin- tendent of schools.
+- Determine the person responsible for curriculum at the school.
+If you do not know, begin with the school principal or the superintendent of schools.
+For private schools, the school principal is a good place to start.
+Parents within homeschool groups can point you to the proper person.
 Large school districts usually have a curriculum director, education director, or specific staff for curriculum management and delivery; smaller districts may not.
 It is important to start at the top of the organizational structure: ask for the proper channel of communication and contact the specified person.
 In a large school district, curriculum staff may be responsible for specific grades and/or subject matter.
-Contact the appropriate representative based on the curriculum that you are capable of delivering (for example, grades K–3.)
+Contact the appropriate representative based on the curriculum that you are capable of delivering (for example, grades K–3).

-Identify yourself and the purpose of your call to the superintendent or administrator.
-Ask permission to contact the staff person in charge of curriculum manage- ment/delivery.
-Many school officials do not recommend contacting individual classroom teachers directly.
-Ar- range for a meeting to explain 4-H School Enrichment to the appropriate school official.
+- Identify yourself and the purpose of your call.
+Ask permission to contact the staff person in charge of curriculum management/delivery.
+Many school officials do not recommend contacting individual classroom teachers directly, while private schools may suggest teachers to contact.
+Homeschool groups may want you to set a meeting with the entire homeschool group.
+Arrange for a meeting to explain 4-H School Enrichment to the appropriate school official.

 Presenting School Enrichment to School Personnel